JElgar/rfood/README.md

     - [ ] Fix typing of created method calls.
 This probably means check the type of the reciever and then see the expected type (self arg in the method)
 - [x] Update the demo function (or any other functions) to correctly use the updated traits.
 (Probably do this with visit)
 - [x] Support local parms in delta
-- [ ] Shadowing for consumer args and march arm params
+- [ ] Shadowing for consumer args and match arm params
 - [ ] Handle renaming when replacing first arg of consumer (eg left -> self in the union function)
 - [ ] Update delta type to store ref_type recursivly.
 This is so *Box or &* etc can be encoded.